 - You create a legal entity in Canada: it doesn’t matter if you incorporate in another province or territory than Québec, nor if you incorporate at the federal level, I can work for you.

 This solution only make sense if you plan to hire more people here.
 It is easy, and inexpensive (1500$ & one week later it was done—the cost was “high” caused I used a lawyer to do it for me), but it may not be a possibility depending on your legal department and company.

 With that said, here’s the two easiest, and legal, ways to hire me without a local entity:

 - You use a Professional Employer Organization (PEO).
-They will be the middleman between your company and myself.
+They will be the middleperson between your company and myself.
 On paper, I will work for them: in reality, I will talk to them only for taxes purposes.
-You will pay them as a service provider including my compensation and a fee for their service.
+You will pay them as a service provider including my compensation, cost of benefits, and a fee for their service.
 The benefit of using a POE is that you can also provide benefits like health insurances;

 - You hire me as a consultant toward my company, Developer Relations as a Service Inc. It’s the same principle as a PEO: on paper I work for my company, but day-to-day, you won’t see any difference between me and a “real” employee.
 I’ll send you invoices for my salary, and the payment processing fees, which I wouldn’t have as an employee.
 The benefit of hiring me toward my company is the cost saving, and one less intermediary;

 In the end, no matter the solution you choose, it will change absolutely nothing for the day-to-day work.
 So, there is no more reason for not hiring me!